Cranberry Trifest 2016 is August 20-21, 2016 and registration is now open.

 The swim start format for both the sprint and the olympic will consist of a combination of a traditional, “mass start” approach and a time trial start.

 Athletes in the Elite and Collegiate waves will approach the water through the swim corral, wade into the water and start the race following a traditional, mass start approach.
 Athletes in subsequent waves will start the race following a time trial format.
 These athletes will enter the swim corral and go into the water side-by-side, 2 at a time, every 5 seconds.
 There will be 2 lanes leading from the swim corral to the timing mat to help organize this procession.
 Depending on the size of the wave, it will take 2-4 minutes for all the athletes in a wave to enter the water.
 An athlete's time begins when he/she crosses the timing wire buried in the sand at the water’s edge.

 Race and Recovery Nutrition:

-Hammer Nutrition and Muscle Milk are nutrition sponsors for this year's Cranberry Trifest.
-The Cranberry Trifest Olympic racwe will feature 1 water bottle exchange station on the bike course at approximately mile 20.
-Water and Heed from Hammer Nutrition will be available in water bottles -- you must throw a bottle to get a bottle.
+Muscle Milk is the Official Protein Performance Recovery Drink for this year's Cranberry Trifest.
+The Cranberry Trifest Olympic race will feature 1 water bottle exchange station on the bike course at approximately mile 20.
+Water and an electrolyte drink will be available in water bottles -- you must throw a bottle to get a bottle.
 The Cranberry Trifest Olympic run course will offer aid stations at every mile.
 All aid stations will offer water, an electrolyte drink and energy gels.
 There will be 2 aid stations on the Cranberry Trifest sprint race run course.

 Post Race Food and Refreshments, Music and Giveaways